quintel/documentation/README.markdown

 * The **start-scenario**: this scenario is fixed and is used to calculate how much your choices for the future affect things like CO2 emissions.
-* The **future scenario**: this scenario is initially identical to the start-scenario but will reflect the changes you make in the ETM.
+* The **future scenario**: this scenario is initially identical to the start-scenario but will reflect the changes you make in the ETM, using the sliders available.
-The philosophy of the ETM is: if you don't change anything, the future will be equal to the present.
+The philosophy of the ETM is: the future will be equal to the present, unless you change things.
+This is to make the effects of single measures really clear.

 #### <a name="energy_calc"></a>The energy calculation